keptn/keptn.github.io/content/docs/0.6.0/usecases/deployments-with-argo/index.md

 The `carts` service is of type `rollout`, which allows a *blue/green deployment*.

 1. Argo CD requires a Git repo where this Helm chart is stored and, here, Keptn's config-repo is re-used.
-Execute the following command and replace `GIT_REMOTE_URL` with the URL as you used for creating the Keptn project:
+Execute the following command and replace `GIT_REMOTE_URL` with the URL as you used before when creating the Keptn project:
     ```console
     git clone GIT_REMOTE_URL
     cd sockshop